9 Things to Do When You’ve Lost Your Job

 Reach out for Support

 We are all struggling in this difficult time, it does not mean you need to struggle alone.
 Allow yourself to be helped by those that can help you.
 Do not let your employment situation define your value and look for government financial aid in these difficult times.
 If you rent and cannot afford to pay, speak to your landlord about how you could renegotiate your payment plan so you can get through these challenging times with a roof over your head.
+You can also look up tools that may be able to help you, you might qualify for a life settlement for example.
+This enables you to sell your life insurance policy for a lump sum of cash to help you through.

 Use your Flexible Spending Money